 - Missed connection.
 This benefit provides coverage for missed connections due to common carrier causes or bad weather.

-Optional coverage under a comprehensive policy
+Optional coverage under a comprehensive travel insurance policy

 - Car rental collision.
 This benefit covers physical damage to a rental car that you are liable for.

 - Pre-existing medical condition waiver.
 If you file a claim due to a specific illness, the insurance company will conduct a thorough investigation into your medical history to determine if you were aware of your condition 60 to 180 days prior to the purchase of your policy.
 If your policy has a pre-existing condition waiver, your claim won’t be denied in the event you suffer a serious illness while traveling.

 Most insurers will offer comprehensive coverage to individuals younger than 80 years old, and the extent of coverage varies between plans and companies.

 However, most travel insurance companies will cover the full cost of policyholders’ trips in the event of trip interruption and cancellation.

 How is trip cancellation different from cancelling for any reason?

 A comprehensive travel insurance plan has benefits that make it easy for you to cancel your trip if there’s an emergency.
 While the trip cancellation benefit has limits to the reasons for reimbursement, the cancel for any reason benefit makes it possible to cancel your trip for absolutely any reason.